 The first big laugh of this comedy sketch (by Funny or Die) is in that introduction: the premise that women are all expected to love the 2017 movie Wonder Woman, presumably because of its centering on a female superhero as not only a central or pivotal character, but as an actual protagonist.
 And a badass one, at that.
 But there are some problematic parts to this ostensibly badass female character, and we shouldn’t swallow them all whole like geese being raised for foie gras, just because she’s strong.

-In my first Problematic Badass Female Tropes essay, I discussed the distressing flip characters go through in The Marion Effect.
+In my first of my Problematic Badass Female Tropes series, I discussed the distressing flip characters go through in The Marion Effect.
 My second trope I’ve named Wonder Woman, mainly after the 2017 movie and its cultural and social surroundings.
 The Wonder Woman trope centers around a two-sided question: Does the sexiness of the ass preclude the badness of the ass?
 If a female character is a fighter, why must attractiveness have anything to do with her warriorship (whether sexiness is shoehorned onto her, or all sexuality is eradicated)?

 The Wonder Woman Support Group sketch continues with each woman introducing herself, a-la addiction group therapy, and stating why she didn’t love the movie.
 One woman points out that an island populated with only ‘hot chicks’ is not progressive in the least.
 Another observes that Gal Gadot is thin and beautiful, and, by the way: she wears high heels, which is ridiculous, even though they’re wedge heels.
 Another member of the group relates how she was fired from her job at Planned Parenthood, and accused of being a woman-hater, after posting to her social media that she didn’t think the movie lived up to the hype.
 Another shamefully admits she lied to her group of friends, saying she loved it, because the social pressure was just too great.